 Your doctor might advise you to put your leg up and use a hot or cold compress to reduce swelling and encourage more blood flow.
 In some cases, the knee can heal with a little time and rest.
 In other cases, a knee injury might need more treatment or even surgery.

 Be sure to notify your employer immediately.
 Georgia law requires prompt notice if you want to preserve your right to pursue benefits from your employers’ workers’ compensation insurance policy.

 And, always contact a lawyer to discuss your case and learn about your rights.
-Getting a personal injury attorney in Atlanta involved in the early stages can help you walk away with the money you need and deserve.
+Getting one of our Atlanta injury attorneys involved in the early stages can help you walk away with the money you need and deserve.

 Contact Our Atlanta Knee Injury Lawyer For A Free Consultation

 Knee injuries can happen at any job, but they often occur spontaneously without anyone’s fault or negligence.